 Vaqueros Grill & Cantina

-Perhaps the best meal in town can be found at the only Mexican restaurant in Jerome.
+You might just find the best meal in town at the only Mexican restaurant in Jerome.
 Enjoy traditional dishes like tamales, enchiladas, and tacos at Vaqueros Grill & Cantina.

 You need to pay for chips and salsa but there's a free offering on Yelp.
 (Note: this does NOT count towards the guacamole, chips, and salsa appetizer.)